Takaman/Encrypted-ICMP-Sniffer-tool/README.md

 ### Usage
+Two ways to run.
+- Through the exe file.
+You do not need to install python and its dependencies.
+- The normal python method

-1. `pip3 install -r requirements.txt`
+1. `pip3 install -r requirements.txt` (Only need if you use python script method)

 2. Move the Documents folder to your Desktop (Windows victim)